Definition of casuist in English:

 - He is a first-class rationalizer, a casuist of rare accomplishment, and a truly gifted procrastinator.

-2A person who resolves moral problems by the application of theoretical rules.
+1.1A person who resolves moral problems by the application of theoretical rules to particular instances.

 - Yes, I don't totally think of myself as a casuist because those are people who are working with given rules, if you like.